-- a 10-15% increase of mature fish (of legal take size) for recreational target species (Murray cod and golden perch) in key populations - annual detection of species and life stages representative of the whole fish community through key fish passages; with an increase in passage of Murray cod, trout cod, golden perch, silver perch, Hyrtl's tandan, congolli, short-headed lamprey and pouched lamprey through key fish passages to be detected in 2019-2024; compared to passage rates detected in 2014-2019. - for estuarine species additional outcomes are: - o detection of all estuarine-dependent fish families throughout 2014-2024 - maintenance of annual population abundance (Catch Per Unit Effort CPUE) of key estuarine prey species (sandy sprat and small-mouthed hardyhead) throughout the Coorong - detection of a broad spatial distribution of black bream and greenback flounder; with adult black bream and all life stages of greenback flounder present across >50% of the Coorong in eight out of 10 years - detection in nine out of 10 years of bi-directional seasonal movements of diadromous species through the barrages and fishways between the Lower Lakes and Coorong - o increased rates of native fish passage in 2019-2024 compared to 2014-2019 - improved population structure of mulloway, including spawning aggregations at the Murray mouth in six out of 10 years and recruitment in at least five out of 10 years.
+- for short-lived species: - o restored distribution and abundance to levels recorded pre-2007 (prior to major losses caused by extreme drought).
+This will require annual or biennial recruitment events depending on the species. - for moderate to long-lived species: - o improved population structure (i.e. a range of size/age classes for all species and stable sex ratios where relevant) in key sites.
+This will require annual recruitment events in at least eight out of 10 years at 80% of key sites, with at least four of these being 'strong' 16 recruitment events. - o a 10-15% increase of mature fish (of legal take size) for recreational target species (Murray cod and golden perch) in key populations - annual detection of species and life stages representative of the whole fish community through key fish passages; with an increase in passage of Murray cod, trout cod, golden perch, silver perch, Hyrtl's tandan, congolli, short-headed lamprey and pouched lamprey through key fish passages to be detected in 2019-2024; compared to passage rates detected in 2014-2019. - for estuarine species additional outcomes are: - o detection of all estuarine-dependent fish families throughout 2014-2024 - o maintenance of annual population abundance (Catch Per Unit Effort CPUE) of key estuarine prey species (sandy sprat and small-mouthed hardyhead) throughout the Coorong - detection of a broad spatial distribution of black bream and greenback flounder; with adult black bream and all life stages of greenback flounder present across >50% of the Coorong in eight out of 10 years - o detection in nine out of 10 years of bi-directional seasonal movements of diadromous species through the barrages and fishways between the Lower Lakes and Coorong - o increased rates of native fish passage in 2019-2024 compared to 2014-2019 - o improved population structure of mulloway, including spawning aggregations at the Murray Mouth in six out of 10 years and recruitment in at least five out of 10 years.

-By extending the range of existing populations and establishing additional populations, expanded distributions of key fish species are expected by 2024 (refer to Appendix 5 for details), including:
+By extending the range of existing populations and establishing additional populations, two outcomes for expanded distributions of key fish species are expected by 2024 (refer to Appendix 5 for details), including: